VincentH-Net/CSharpForMarkup/README.md

 4. To learn how to use C# Markup 2, read the [features description](#features) below and experiment in the example app
 5. To build your own app, reference [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/CSharpMarkup.WPF?color=gold&label=CSharpMarkup.WPF&style=plastic)](https://www.nuget.org/packages/CSharpMarkup.WPF) from a .NET 6 WPF project and create the C# Markup UI windows, pages etc in that project.
 Note that for existing apps you can reference (WPF / class library) projects that target older .NET versions from the .NET 6 project, so you can add C# Markup UI to your app without having to migrate existing logic and/or WPF UI to .NET 6 and C# 10.

-## Getting started for WinUI 3 and Uno Platform
+## Getting started for WinUI 3 and Windows App SDK / Uno Platform
 1) First check if your development environment is ready:
     - To target Windows desktop: [Get started with the Windows App SDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/#get-started-with-the-windows-app-sdk)
     - To (also) target other OS-es: [with Visual Studio 2022 on Windows](https://platform.uno/docs/articles/get-started-vs-2022.html) [with other IDE's and OS-es](https://platform.uno/docs/articles/get-started.html)